 When you apply, a specialized and knowledgeable military admissions counselor will be assigned to you.
 Our military admissions counselors have experience in the military and are educated and trained so they can relate to your situation and know how to help you get exactly what you need to earn your degree.
 FSU is a proud member of the world-renowned UNC System; an incredible value!
-You have the option of taking classes on Fort Bragg, Seymore Johnson Air Force Base, on main campus, and online.
+You have the option of taking classes on Fort Liberty, Seymore Johnson Air Force Base, on main campus, and online.
 We offer 42 degrees and unlimited career opportunities.

 FSU is military-friendly.
 Read one of the many success stories from students FSU supported in achieving their dreams.